nd1012/ObjectValidation/src/ObjectValidation CountryValidator/README.md

 Using the `ItemNullableAttribute` you can define, if the dictionary value or the list item may be `null`.

+Nullability can also be defined by the .NET `AllowNullAttribute` and `DisallowNullAttribute` - `DisallowNullAttribute` has priority.
+Those attributes can be used to override the nullability of a property type.

 ## General examples

 ```cs